-What (materials): Those who are allocated to receive the intervention will receive three half days of professional development training (remote training using a virtual meeting platform such as Zoom), a copy of a Teacher Manual and associated resources (now confirmed as access to the UCLeXtend online platform which includes a discussion forum and other videos of training activities, audio files for teaching activities, training manual pdf, FAQs, training slides, Mentimeter feedback responses from the training sessions, teaching materials developed and shared by other schools in the trial) and the original plan was for two in-class follow up visits where research assistants (with teacher's consent) will observe the classroom context and provide further feedback and guidance around delivering the intervention (these have now been moved to be virtual due to partial school closures during the Covid-19 pandemic, see update in What (procedures).
+What (materials): Those who are allocated to receive the intervention will receive three half days of professional development training (remote training using a virtual meeting platform such as Zoom), a copy of a Teacher Manual and associated resources (which are still under development in an initial pilot phase) and two in-class follow up visits where research assistants (with teacher's consent) will observe the classroom context and provide further feedback and guidance around delivering the intervention (these may also need to be virtual depending on the status of the covid-19 pandemic).
 They will also receive free children's books to the value of £400 per school which can be used to implement the strategies.
-Ongoing telephone and email support will be provided as needed on schools' request.
+Ongoing phone and email support will be provided if needed.